·VA

 Every detection is scored against the reference signatures.
 The 30-day mean confidence is visible live.

-The model clearly sees that a heater is running, but not which one.
-Three interchangeable loads, one fingerprint.
-That's NILM's real wall in general — not a Linkya bug, a physical constraint of the aggregate signal.
+That's NILM's real wall in general, not a Linkya bug: a physical constraint of the aggregate signal.

 Where it runs